Code of Conduct

-The building principal/designee has the overall responsibility to ensure the Code of Conduct is enforced within their building.
+The building principal/designee has the overall responsibility to ensure the Code of Conduct is enforced within their building or for conduct which have a nexus to the school environment.
 When the Code of Conduct is being violated, the prohibited conduct should be addressed and corrected.

 If the person refuses to correct the prohibited conduct, the person should be warned of the consequences.
 If the person’s conduct poses an immediate threat, the person should be removed from school property or the school function.
 If necessary, local law enforcement will be contacted to assist in removing the person.